warrior-coder/GLEW_MINECRAFT_GAME/README.md

-# GLFW MINECRAFT GAME
+# GLEW MINECRAFT GAME

-Voxel Engine on C++ with OpenGL.
+Voxel Engine on C++ with modern OpenGL.
 An attempt to create a game somehow similar to the famous Minecraft.

 ![screenshot](Screenshots/Screenshot2.png)